 Publica Group (Support) Limited is a not-for-profit company limited by guarantee, with no share capital.

-The council, along with West Oxfordshire, Forest of Dean and Cotswold District Councils jointly set up the company during 2017/18, with operations commencing on 1st November 2017.
 The company has Mutual Trading Status to deliver services on behalf of the council and services to other member councils under contract.

 The company is a Teckal company, fulfilling the conditions set out in Regulation 12(4) of the Public Contracts Regulations 2015.
 The company is subject to management supervision by the Members.
 As such, the company is a body governed by public law as defined in the Public Contracts Regulations 2015.